Blendify/blender-manual/trunk/blender_docs/manual/animation/actions.rst

-When you first animate an object by adding keyframes, blender creates an *Action* to record the data.
+When you first animate an object by adding keyframes, Blender creates an *Action* to record the data.

 *Actions* can be managed with the *Action Browser* in the :doc:`DopeSheet </editors/dope_sheet/introduction>` *Action Editor* header, or the properties region of the :doc:`NLA Editor </editors/nla>`.

-If you are making multiple actions for the same object, press the *F* button for each action, this will give the actions a *Fake User* and will make blender save the unlinked actions.
+If you are making multiple actions for the same object, press the *F* button for each action, this will give the actions a *Fake User* and will make Blender save the unlinked actions.

 Objects can only use one *Action* at a time for editing, the :doc:`NLA Editor </editors/nla>` is used to blend multiple actions together.